The Revelation According to Paul

 THE MIRACLE OF PENTECOST

-They were hoping that Jesus would restore the kingdom of Israel and break the rule of Rome over them.
-The spiritual kingdom was utterly out of the range of their thought.
+Before the disciples were born again, they were hoping that Jesus would restore the kingdom of Israel and break the rule of Rome over them.
+The spiritual kingdom was utterly out of the range of their thinking.

 The Spirit came to that upper room where they had gathered waiting.
 Suddenly the room was filled with a sound from heaven as the rushing of a mighty wind, and it filled the whole house wherein they were sitting.
 They were immersed in the Holy Spirit.
 Jesus told them that they were to be immersed.

 Then, a second thing happened.
-Tongues of fire appeared on the head of each one, indicating that the gospel was going to be preached with tongues anointed by the Spirit, which would be irresistible.
+Tongues of fire appeared on the head of each one, indicating that the gospel was going to be preached which such anointed words by the Spirit, which would be irresistible.

 They preached what God gave them.
 There was nothing taught about substitution.
 So far as we know as recorded in the book of Acts, there was nothing taught about the body of Christ until God gave it to the man, Paul, by revelation.